-Every salon has a few.
-The kind of clients that are awkward to deal with and demanding or maybe they pass remarks about you without thinking about your feelings.
-Nonetheless, if they keep coming back they are your bread and butter, and strangely, some people thankfully prefer to complain to you directly than tell everybody else.
+Every salon has a few: the kind of clients that are awkward to deal with, or maybe the ones who pass remarks about you without thinking about your feelings.
+Nonetheless, they keep coming back; they are your bread and butter.
+Strangely, some people (thankfully!) prefer to log customer complaints to you directly than tell everybody else.

-This particular customer complaint was, to put it mildly, confusing!
-Perhaps they felt guilty towards the end and felt they had to redeem themselves:
+This particular customer complaint was – to put it mildly – confusing!
+Perhaps they felt guilty towards the end, and thought they had to redeem themselves:

-This young madame was certainly stressed after her visit to her favorite hair salon.
-She got a haircut that she is not best pleased about.
-She’s absolutely entitled to be mad, but you can’t help but have a chuckle at the way she phrases it.
+This young Madame was definitely stressed after her visit to her favourite hair salon.
+She got a haircut that she was not best pleased with.
+She’s entitled to be mad, but you can’t help but have a chuckle at the way she phrases it.

 “I am very unhappy with the end result of my hair.
-I’m just very unhappy with it all… My mum said she was has never seen my hair so short.
+I’m just very unhappy with it all… My mum said she has never seen my hair so short.
 I feel like I want to wear a hat forever.
-Having short hair with the upcoming party season, makes me to stay in bed with that hat on for eternity FML.”
+Having short hair with the upcoming party season makes me want to stay in bed with that hat on for eternity.
+FML.”

 We can’t be certain, but if you had to take a gamble at it, you would say this lady is in her late teens or early twenties!

 This one’s not your typical complaint and certainly pulls no punches!